Royal Malaysia Police: Police ranks

 Lower ranks of police officers apart from Sub-Inspectors wear their rank insignia on the right sleeve of their uniforms.
 Sub-Inspectors and higher ranks wear their rank insignia on epaulettes on both shoulders.

 Prior to 16 February 1996, the police rank were translated from English such as Deputy Commissioner of Police translated as Timbalan Pesuruhjaya Polis.
 After 16 February 1996, the police rank were translated from Bahasa Malaysia such as Deputy Commissioner of Police translated as Deputi Komisioner Polis, however the abbreviation of police rank would still be in English.

 RMP organisational structure

+RMP is distributed into over 1000 police stations, with several stations making up a police district.
+The officer in charge of a police station (OCS) reports to the officer in charge of its police district (OCPD).

 Apart from the three departments involved in the administration: the Management Department and the Logistics & Technology Department and Integrity and Standards Compliance Department, RMP has seven departments involved in crime prevention: Criminal Investigation Department, Narcotics Criminal Investigation Department, Internal Security and Public Order Department, Special Branch, Crime Prevention and Community Safety Department, Commercial Crime Investigation Department and Traffic Enforcement and Investigation Department.
 All departments are led by the directors with the rank of Commissioner of Police (Army Equivalent rank of Three Stars General or Lieutenant-General).